ADHD Is Not My Fault — But It Still Makes Me Feel Like a Failure

 ADHD and Emotions

 They’re upsetting, incidents like these.
-No matter how often people remind you that ADHD is a disorder, that it’s not your fault, ADHD affects every aspect of your life — and every one of your emotions.
+No matter how often people remind you that attention deficit disorder (ADHD or ADD) is a disorder, that it’s not your fault, ADHD affects every aspect of your life — and every one of your emotions.
 You lose things, you forget things, and you feel guilty.
 If you can’t read contempt on other people’s faces, you imagine it.
 You are the “wifty” one, the flighty one, the one who can’t be trusted to arrive on time.
 Your impulsivity and awkwardness make it difficult to interact with others, and your social skills are like those of a middle-schooler.
 It’s hard.
 Yet this is the reality we women with ADHD live with every day, especially those of us with the inattentive variety of the disorder.

 I felt guilty again this week, when I forgot an important appointment.
 I want to adopt, and to do that, I need a physical.
 To get a physical, I need a TB test.
 I felt so proud: I got to the doc’s on time; I remembered my paperwork.
 All that remained: Return in 48-72 hours to have a nurse look at my arm.
 But days passed, the TB test drifted out of my mind, and I had other things to do.
 I woke bolt-upright from a nap at 6 p.m., weeping, because I couldn’t manage the basic skills of “adulting.”